 - CSci 765 Introduction to Database Systems - 3 credits Basic database concepts, models, management facilities, data structures, storage structures, data definition languages, data manipulation languages, normalization, operator implementation algorithms, transactions, correctness, reliability, distribution, performance analysis.
 Prereq: CSCI 366 or graduate standing.

-- CSci 793 Individual Study: Software Development Project - 3 credits Each student develops a software project either alone or as part of a team.
+- CSci 771 Software Development Project I - 3 credits Each student develops a software project either alone or as part of a team.
 If the student works as part of a team, the student’s contribution to the project must be significant and easily identified.
 Prereq: CSci 715, 716, and 718.

 - Successful completion of an Internet-based sixteen hour module on Computer Ethics.
 This module will be required for students starting the program in fall, 2012 or later.

 - Maximum of four courses may be attempted in any one semester.
 If a course is started in a particular semester, it must be dropped or completed within that semester.